datahubber/DataThink/books, video, audio have learned.md

 5. 2023.7 What Is ChatGPT Doing … and Why Does It Work? - Stephen Wolfram
 6. 2023.8 Machine Learning - Zhihua Zhou
 7. 2024.4 The Kaggle Book Data analysis and machine learning for competitive data science
-8. (ongoing, read chapter 1-4, 10-11)Ace the Data Science Interview - Nick Singh
+8. 2024.5 Approching (Almost) All Machine Learning Problems - Abhishek Thakur
-9. (ongoing) Approching (Almost) All Machine Learning Problems - Abhishek Thakur
+9. (ongoing, read chapter 1-4, 10-11)Ace the Data Science Interview - Nick Singh

 ###Video
 1. Machine Learning - Andrew Ng